 Venezuela Gambling Regulation

-Gambling RegulationLocated in the northern part of South America, Venezuela is a country with a population of 28.3 million people and a GDP per capita of $1,691 as of 2020.
-The country’s economy has always relied on crude oil, so much so that Venezuela was the world’s biggest exporter of petroleum up to the 1970s.
-Things started to take a serious downturn during the presidency of Hugo Chávez, resulting in a severe decline in oil production and hyperinflation.
+Gambling RegulationLocated in the northern part of South America, Venezuela has a population of 28.3 million people and a GDP per capita of $1,691 as of 2020.
+The country’s economy has always relied on crude oil, so much so that Venezuela was the world’s biggest exporter of petroleum until the 1970s.
+The economy began to take a serious downturn during the presidency of Hugo Chávez, resulting in a severe decline in oil production and hyperinflation.

-The Venezuelan economy suffered a collapse after oil prices declined in 2014, causing the country’s GDP to drop by a whopping 75% between 2014 and 2019.
-In turn, this resulted in what can only be described as a humanitarian crisis that deepened even further after the coronavirus pandemic hit the country in 2020.
+The Venezuelan economy collapsed after oil prices declined in 2014, causing the country’s GDP to drop by about 75% between 2014 and 2019.
+This led to what can only be described as a humanitarian crisis, which deepened further when the coronavirus pandemic hit in 2020.

-Considering this grim economic landscape, it comes as no surprise more and more locals are beginning to turn to gambling as a means of making ends meet.
-Venezuelans try to earn a little extra on the side by exploring different options, from back-street wagering parlors and race betting to the lottery-style game Los Animalitos, which is all the rage among locals at the moment of writing.
+Considering this grim economic landscape, it comes as no surprise that more and more locals are beginning to turn to gambling as a way to make ends meet.
+Venezuelans try to earn a little extra on the side by exploring different options, from back-street wagering parlors and race betting to the lottery-style game Los Animalitos, which is all the rage among locals at the time of writing.

-The country legalized gambling back in 1997 but this is not to say betting was unavailable to Venezuelans before that.
+The country legalized gambling back in 1997, but this is not to say that betting was unavailable to Venezuelans before that.
 Gambling venues operated in Venezuela before 1997 with special permission from the authorities.
 However, the sector was plagued by corruption and largely dominated by organized crime groups.

-The local gambling industry has been far from thriving even after the legalization.
-At the moment of publication, Venezuela is home to five landbased casinos, with most of the other venues closing down as a result of the coronavirus pandemic and the severe economic crisis the country has been battling over the past few years.
+The local gambling industry has been far from thriving even after legalization.
+At the time of publication, Venezuela is home to five land-based casinos, with most other venues having closed as a result of the coronavirus pandemic and the severe economic crisis the country has been battling over the past few years.

 Laws That Govern Gambling in Venezuela

-Gambling in the Bolivarian Republic of Venezuela falls under the provisions of Law № 36.254, also known as Ley Para el Control de los Casinos, Salas de Bingo y Máquinas Traganíqueles (Law for the Control of Casinos, Bingo Rooms, and Slot Machines).
-The legislation came into effect in July 1997 with the approval of the republic’s Congress.
+Gambling in the Bolivarian Republic of Venezuela falls under Law № 36.254, also known as Ley Para el Control de los Casinos, Salas de Bingo y Máquinas Traganíqueles (Law for the Control of Casinos, Bingo Rooms, and Slot Machines).
+The legislation took effect in July 1997 after receiving approval from the republic’s Congress.

-It led to the establishment of the Comisión Nacional de Casinos, Salas de Bingo y Máquinas Traganíqueles (National Commission of Casinos, Bingo Rooms, and Slot Machines).
-The latter is a decentralized regulatory body that operates under the umbrella of the Venezuelan Ministry of Finance.
+The law established the Comisión Nacional de Casinos, Salas de Bingo y Máquinas Traganíqueles (National Commission of Casinos, Bingo Rooms, and Slot Machines), a decentralized regulatory body that operates under the Venezuelan Ministry of Finance.

 Licensing Conditions for Gambling Operators under Law № 36.254